Plain English Breakdown

 Paid Family Leave: Expanding Care for Designated Persons

-The law expands eligibility for paid family leave benefits to include caring for seriously ill designated persons, who are individuals related by blood or with a close relationship equivalent to family.
+The law expands the paid family leave program to include care for designated persons, who are individuals related by blood or with a close relationship equivalent to family.

 What This Bill Does

-- Expands the paid family leave program to allow workers to take time off to care for a seriously ill designated person starting July 1, 2028.
+- Expands eligibility for paid family leave benefits to cover people taking time off work to care for a seriously ill designated person starting July 1, 2028.

-- Defines 'designated person' as someone who is related by blood or has an association equivalent to a family relationship.
+- Defines 'designated person' as someone related by blood or with an association similar to a family relationship.

 - Requires individuals requesting benefits for the first time to identify and describe their relationship with the designated person under penalty of perjury.